YZUCAM/THzRefractIdxGUI/README.md

 - Sample: the time difference between sample trace and blank reference trace (used in mode 1).
 - Sample+Sub: the time difference between sample on the substrate and the substrate trace (used in mode 2)

+### Update
+update the complex transmission function for mode2 02-July-2025